cosmos/sdk-tutorials/tutorials/5-docker-intro/index.md

 <HighlightBox type="info">

-Some registries store and/or reference them, like your regular package manager.
+There exist registries that store and/or reference them, like your regular package manager.
 [Docker Hub](https://hub.docker.com) is the main one, and your local Docker knows how to download directly from it.

 </HighlightBox>